treetop-playground/TypeDefense/README.md

 # Type Defense

 A simple tower defense like typing game.
-Wrong characters are penalized.
 Characters are case sensitive.
+Wrong characters decrease you score.
 You can play it [here](https://treetop-playground.github.io/typedefense/).

 ## Contribution